beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 ### `app.arc`

-Your `app.arc` file is where you will provision new events and functions.

 Infrastructure-as-code is the practice of provisioning and maintaining cloud infrastructure using a declarative manifest file.
 It’s like package.json, except for cloud resources like API Gateway, Lambda, and DynamoDB (all of which Begin apps use)

 By checking in your Begin app’s project manifest (app.arc) file with your code, you can ensure you have exactly the cloud resources your code depends on.
 This is crucial for ensuring reproducibility and improving iteration speed.

+Your `app.arc` file is where you will provision new scheduled functions.
+In this particular app you will see that we have provisioned a scheduled function named `backup` with a `rate` of every 6 hours.

-> 💡 **Learn more!** Head here to dig deeper into [provisioning and working with event functions in Begin apps](/en/event-functions/provisioning/).
+> 💡 **Learn more!** Head here to dig deeper into [provisioning and working with scheduled functions in Begin apps](/en/scheduled-functions/provisioning/).

 ---